CorporateFounder/unitedStates_final/documentationEng/ mineEng.md

 Blockchain Difficulty Adapts Like Bitcoin, But Adaptation Happens once every 12 hours (approximately) 288 blocks.
-Each block gives you 400 digital dollars and 400 digital shares.
+Each block gives (difficulty * 30 ) + odd = where odd is 0 if the block index is even and 1 if not even

 The current blockchain is not only the longest, but there should be more zeros in it.